 - English (Publication Language)

-- Service Dog Training design.
-Great shirt to wear while training your dog.
-Great dog handler tee.
-Dog trainers gift.
-Perfect canine partner tshirt.
+- Great shirt to wear when training your dog.
+Great dog handler t-shirt dog trainer gift perfect dog partner t-shirt.

 - Are you tired of people approaching your dog while training?
-This service dog shirt is perfect to wear and keep people away.
+This service dog shirt is perfect for keeping people away.
 Training is serious work and this dog training tee says exactly what needs to be said

 - Lightweight, Classic fit, Double-needle sleeve and bottom hem